gzalo/seed/README.md

 For example, using codified "aqui, pone, tuuu, nomb, reen, codi, gonz". + ".gzalo.com" (2/3 fps so that it can't be copied easily)

-And below it should have a message saying: `Para comenzar el juego, codifica las primeras 4 letras de tu nombre`, with a picture of a Caesar Salad and a "+1" symbol.
+And below it should have a message saying: `Para comenzar el juego, codifica las primeras 4 letras de mi nombre`, with a picture of a Caesar Salad and a "+1" symbol.

+Answer: "gonz" => "hpoa"

 # Riddles

-## Starting: rotate key (reference to lost)
+## Starting: rotate key (pseudo reference to lost)

 `Are you ready to begin the game?
-If you are unsure, you probably already LOST` (with LOST logo) Drag and drop key
+If you are unsure, you probably already LOST` (with LOST logo) Drag and drop key to the place
-Disclaimer: This game is WIP, and it not have an end

-## 1 - Anagram of your name
+## Anagram ⭐⭐

-`To get started, insert a logical anagram of your name` `Carolina <=> Racional`
+Oir Sapó Ocisu a Calumniado
+Támesis => sistema

-## 2 - `What can you see` images
+## `What can you see` images ⭐

-"per fec tos" ?
+"X " DESINFECTO - primera mitad?

 "Des + Conos + & + 2"

-"Perfectos desconocidos"
+=> quién la dirigió?

+Crane (gruya pintada USA, grua pintada UK) + letra O (o algo químico)

-## 3 - Reference to Lost
+## Some Reference to Lost ⭐⭐⭐

 Desmond = Penny
 Faraday = Desmond

+Hume = Penny (1 centavo)
+Faraday = Hume

 WORD = Constant/Constante

-## 4 - Audio reversing / pitch shifting
+## Audio reversing / pitch shifting ⭐⭐

-Link to an audio MP3 that says (reversed and pitch shifted):
+Link to an audio MP3 that says something (being reversed and pitch shifted)
-`Yo soy goma, tu eres`
-WORD = Cola/Glue

-## 5 - Image filling
+## Image filling ⭐⭐

 Whole white PNG image that says "this contains something"
 - A strawberry